OWASP: Top 10 Web Application Security Risks

 The following are the top 10 vulnerabilities in IoT devices identified by OWASP:

-1. Weak, Predictable, or Hardcoded Passwords
+- Weak Guessable, or Hardcoded Passwords

 Many IoT devices are vulnerable due to weak, easily guessable, or hardcoded passwords.
 It’s critical to enforce robust password policies and avoid default credentials to enhance security.

-1. Unprotected Network Services
+- Insecure Network Services

 IoT devices often have open network services that lack proper security measures.
 Ensuring these services are encrypted and protected with strict access controls is vital to avoid unauthorized entry.

-1. Insecure Communication Interfaces
+- Insecure Ecosystem Interfaces

 The connections between IoT devices, cloud platforms, and mobile applications often lack sufficient security.
 Securing API endpoints, implementing proper authentication protocols, and input validation are essential to protect these interfaces from exploitation.

-1. Absence of Secure Update Mechanisms
+- Lack of Secure Update Mechanism

 Devices that lack a secure way to update their software are at greater risk of exploitation.
 It is crucial to establish secure, authenticated update processes that can address emerging vulnerabilities in a timely manner.